sxpydo/sxpydo/README.md

 * _Being immersed with Nature followed by a walk or hike_ 🍃

-📫 How to reach me: LinkedIn: https://www.linkedin.com/in/shavana-peynado or Instagram & Twitter: sxpydo
+📫 How to reach me: LinkedIn: https://www.linkedin.com/in/shavana-peynado or Twitter: sxpydo

 Meanwhile, stay positive and be kind 🌞